 Abraham began the fight forceful.
 The prodigy of coach Ulli Wegner pressurized Bouadla right from the get go, just like he did in his fight against Robert Stieglitz on August 25.
 Powerful jabs found their way through the defense of the French challenger.
 Right towards the end of round one the champion let loose a salvage of heavy blows, which got Bouadla into trouble and the crowd rising from their seats and chanting Abraham’s name.

 But the hard hitting titleholder did not only rely on his power and high volume of punches.
 By constantly switching his target from head to body, he was eager to keep the challenger guessing as to where he would attempt to hit him next.
+Nevertheless, Bouadla was in no way willing to leave the battlefield without trying his luck.
+After being the victim of yet another flurry of hard punches during the third round, he decided it was time to start an attack himself.
+However, it was easy to see, that the man from Aulnay sous Bois, France had nothing to match the sheer strength of his opponent.

 After some more or less slower rounds, Abraham turned up the heat once more in round seven.
 A lovely uppercut as well as a big straight right hand made it evident, that the WBO Champion was just too much to handle for Bouadla.
 Those landed punches resulted in a deep cut on the challengers right eye.
 The 30-year-old did make it through to the break, but in round eight, it was clear that the injury had a big influence on Bouadla’s vision, as he was not able to see Abraham’s punches coming.
 Hence, referee Mark Nelson made the correct call by taking Bouadla out of the bout after 2:11 minutes of the eight round and declaring the German as the winner.